 You can protect yourself and your family from the spread of the coronavirus known as COVID-19.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
-It’s a respiratory illness that can spread from person to person.

 Below is more information on what you can do to stay healthy, details about resources available to small businesses, and where you can go if you need more information about paid sick leave or need to file for unemployment insurance.
 This page is updated regularly with new resources as they become available.